XpiritCommunityEvents/HOL/settinguprepository.md

 **For this bootcamp, please use the following URL: https://dev.azure.com/xpirit/TailWindTraders**

-First start wit retrieving the URI of the Azure DevOps repository you want to migrate.
+First start with retrieving the URL of the Azure DevOps repository you want to migrate.
 1. From your web browser, open the team project for your Azure DevOps organization and choose `Repos`, then `Files`.

 ![get clone uri](https://docs.microsoft.com/en-us/azure/devops/repos/git/media/clone-repo/repos-files.png?view=azure-devops)